 I mounted hinges to the bedfoots and a magnet, so when you pull down the bed

 the bedfoot will go into right position.

 I also mounted four hinges to one door to make it a double door.

-I attached some long screws to the cabinet so that the bed will not fall out.
 You can also attach a strap under the bed that holds in place the linens when you take the bed up and into the closet.